occasiongenius/og-react-swipe/README.md

  * onLeft (func): optional, function executed when a card is dragged to the left of the stack
  * onClick (func): optional, function execeuted when a card is grabbed, but not moved beyond clickBound
  * topLimit (int): optional, number of pixels a card is limited in movement to ont the top
- * rightLimit (int): options, number of pixels a card is limited in movement to on the right
+ * rightLimit (int): optional, number of pixels a card is limited in movement to on the right
- * bottomLimit (int): options, number of pixels a card is limited in movement to on the bottom
+ * bottomLimit (int): optional, number of pixels a card is limited in movement to on the bottom
- * leftLimit (int): options, number of pixels a card is limited in movement to on the left
+ * leftLimit (int): optional, number of pixels a card is limited in movement to on the left

 #### Card - A single slide of information in your stack of cards
  * className (str): optional, provide a custom className for the Card (not held)